Banks lead Japanese stocks higher as BOJ overhauls policy

 "The central bank's decision to keep the 0.1 negative interest rate gave the impression that the BOJ gave full consideration to banks' businesses," said Norihiro Fujito, senior investment strategist at Mitsubishi UFJ Morgan Securities.

-The BOJ also said it would tweak its purchases of exchange traded funds (ETF), with 2.7 trillion yen ($26.33 billion) to be allocated and linked to the Topix index.
+The BOJ also said it would diversify its exchange traded funds (ETF) purchases, with 2.7 trillion yen ($26.33 billion) to be allocated and linked to the Topix index.
 Banks make up a large part of the market cap in the index.

 "There had been speculation in the market that the BOJ would buy TOPIX-linked exchange traded funds for a while.
 Now that the BOJ announced it, it means it understood the market's concern that its effort to buy Nikkei-linked ETFs was distorting valuations and liquidity in some individual stocks," said Fujito at Mitsubishi UFJ Morgan Stanley Securities.